Akif9748/akf-forum/README.md

 * [Camroku](https://github.com/Camroku) - Made stylesheets

 ## To do (Backend, bug fixes)
-- `/errors/error` will ~~change~~ deprecate, it will be in res.error .
-And we will use "alert" for errors with fetch api. this added for messages and reactions...
+- We will use "alert" for errors with fetch api. this added for messages and reactions...
-- message.js/12, so, admin perms,(req.user?.admin || !thread.deleted), and api in message.
+- message.js/12, so, admin perms,, and api in message.
 - the forum will only use api path... this added for messages and reactions...

 ## Roadmap